 I will carry two 600ml plastic bottles of diluted orange drink for liquid whilst food will consist of a variety of flap jacks, fruit, snack bars and dried fruit.
 There is a possibility that these can be supplemented along the National Forest Way as the route passes through many villages that have shops and some have a pub but don’t count on them being open at the same time you pass through.

-On a low level walk like this carry spares is not really necessary.
+On a low level walk like this carrying spares is not really necessary.
 Also it is light until late and the essence is to keep moving at a reasonable pace hence not taking the kitchen sink!
 However, space will be found for a length of paracord which has a multitude of uses including make-do laces.

 Keeping it all Dry